MarkiMark3/nothing-landing/README.md

 # Author: Markiyan Dmyterko

-1.The Nothing Landing page is a project that focusing on structure and efficient fron-end development 2.Technologies Used: HTML, SCSS, Stylelint(for CSS linting)
+1.The Nothing Landing page is a project that focuses on structure and efficient front-end development 2.Technologies Used: HTML, SCSS, Stylelint(for CSS linting)

 - [DEMO LINK](https://MarkiMark3.github.io/nothing-landing/)